The quantum Gaussian process state: A kernel-inspired state with quantum support data: Implementation details of the supervised Learning with qGPS

-The introduced weights $w_m$ correspond to the parameters $\epsilon_{d, x', I}$ of the original model where the compound index $m$ includes all pairs of indices $d$ and $x'$ for the selected site.
-The kernel function, $\tilde{k}^{(m)}(\mathbf{x})$, is obtained via a symmetrization of the parameters on all other sites, as shown in Eq.~\eqref{eq:quantum_kernel_definition} and given by
+The introduced weights $\epsilon^{(I)}_m$ correspond to the parameters $\epsilon_{d, x', I}$ of the original model where the compound index $m = (x', d)$ includes all pairs of indices $d$ and $x'$ for the selected site.
+The kernel function, $\tilde{k}_{m}(\mathbf{x})$, is obtained via a symmetrization of the parameters on all other sites, as shown in Eq.~\eqref{eq:quantum_kernel_definition} of the main text and is given by

 This kernel function can be interpreted as a comparison between a test configuration $\mathbf{x}$ and an artificial (not directly specified) quantum support configuration labelled by $m$.
-Alternatively it can also be understood as a specific renormalized basis representation, mapping the configuration $\mathbf{x}$ to a feature defined by $\tilde{k}^{(m)}(\mathbf{x})$.
+Alternatively it can also be understood as a specific renormalized basis representation, mapping the configuration $\mathbf{x}$ to a feature defined by $\tilde{k}_{m}(\mathbf{x})$.